joereddington/joereddington.github.io/_posts/2018-06-28-Saving-Keystokes,-Baby-Advice.markdown

 * Buy lots of backpacks.
 You'll end up with a swim kit, P.E. kit, climbing kit, running kit, gymnastics bag and many others.
 It's really handy to have a bunch of different bags that are normally packed and ready to go.
 * The way to stop children asking lots of questions is to answer them fully, excitedly, and in detail.
 * Never step on the escalator first.
+* You will need a battery charging station.
+Buy many more rechargeable batteries than you think you will need.

 # Update with a 7yo and 4yo
+* Everything is easier than it was.
 * Swiss army knifes are bizarrely useful.
 This week I've sharped pencils and cut out characters from paper in a cafe.
 Yesterday I used it to pick the lock of a toilet door.
 * Almost all their clothes still come from car boot sales: in fact, most of their clothes Kat bought several years ago and stored in the loft for the right moment.